VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

   - Stride3D
   - .NET
   - Game
-image: /assets/img/11ty-logo-400x400.png
+image: /assets/img/stride-logo-blue-toolkit.svg
 ---

-C# and .NET developers can now create games using the Stride 3D engine with a code-only approach.
-The Stride Community Toolkit preview is a collection of extensions and helpers for the Stride 3D game engine.
-This toolkit is a community-driven FOSS project that aims to provide tools to help developers create 2D/3D games or visualizations with Stride.
+Discover the power of the Stride Community Toolkit, a collection of extensions and helpers for the Stride 3D game engine.
+This preview showcases the toolkit's code-only approach, enabling C# and .NET developers to create immersive 2D/3D games and visualizations.
+Dive into the world of game development with this community-driven, open-source project.

 ---